Profile of Reading

 • Reading’s workforce ranks within the UK top 5 for qualification levels and productivity (Centre for Cities, 2020)

-• The average (mean) gross annual salary (NOMIS; Annual Survey of Hours and Earning (full time workers)) for workers in Reading in 2022 was £42,280 for residents and £45,401 for workers, both higher than the national average but lower than the South-East average for residents
+• The average (mean) gross annual salary (NOMIS; Annual Survey of Hours and Earnings – full time workers)for workers in Reading in 2023 was £44,719 for residents, higher than the national average but lower than the South-East average for residents, and £47,237 for workers, higher than both South-East and England.

-• In terms of unemployment, the claimant count rate (proportion of working age population claiming JSA or Universal Credit) is currently 3.8% (April 23), compared with 2.9% for the South-East and 3.9% nationally (NOMIS).
-This is up slightly on the April 2022 figure of 3.7% and higher than the pre-COVID position of 2.7% (Jan 2020).
+• In terms of unemployment, the claimant count rate (proportion of working age population claiming JSA or Universal Credit) is currently 4.6% (Aug 24), compared with 3.2% for the South-East and 4.4% nationally (NOMIS).
+This is an increase on the Aug 2023 figure of 3.8%, and higher than the pre-covid position of 2.7% (Jan 2020).

 Qualifications – updated summer 2023